fogha/raiken-docs/README.md

-# Arten Documentation
+# Raiken Documentation

-This is the official documentation site for [Arten](https://github.com/your-username/arten) - an AI-powered test automation tool that combines AI with Playwright for automated testing.
+This is the official documentation site for [Raiken](https://github.com/your-username/raiken) - an AI-powered test automation tool that combines AI with Playwright for automated testing.

 ## 🚀 Getting Started